Multi-Dimensional Event Data in Graph Databases: Constructing Simple Models for Multiple Entities

 We then link each \emph{:Class} node to all events of this class when they match on the defining attributes, as for correlating events to entities.
 We show the query for \emph{Activity+Lifecycle}.

 We may also derive event classes based on behavioral properties of events, e.g., based on an event \emph{(e2:Event) -[:DF]-$\mathord{>}$ (e)} preceding $e$.
-The above queries satisfy the semantic constraints for \emph{:E\_C} of Sect.~\ref{sec:semantics:e_c}.
+The above queries satisfy the semantic constraints for \emph{:OBSERVED} of Sect.~\ref{sec:semantics:e_c}.